ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <p> 19 Jan 2026: I  will be moving to the University of Oxford as a Hooke postdoctoral research fellow.</p>

-<p> 27-31 Oct 2025: I am an invited speaker to the RICAM workshop on <a href="https://www.ricam.oeaw.ac.at/specsem/specsem2025/workshop2/">Advanced techniques for design optimization in engineering applications</a> in Linz.</p>
+<p> 27-31 Oct 2025: I am an invited speaker to the RICAM workshop on <a href="https://www.ricam.oeaw.ac.at/specsem/specsem2025/workshop2/">Advanced techniques for design optimization in engineering applications</a> in Linz, Austria.</p>

-<p> 9 Sep 2025: I will be giving a workshop on a brief introduction to Firedrake in the FEniCS group meeting at the Weierstrass Institute.</p>
+<p> 9 Sep 2025: I will be giving a workshop on a brief introduction to Firedrake in the FEniCS group meeting at the Weierstrass Institute. <a href="https://github.com/ioannisPApapadopoulos/wias_firedrake_tutorial_2025">Github link.</a></p>

 <h2 id="news">News</h2>